Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Experiment Design

-In this section, we describe the data and source code of the program, the models we use for evaluation and comparison, and how we conduct the experiment to investigate the LLM efficiency.
+In this section, we describe the data and source code of the program, the models we use for evaluation and comparison, and how we conduct experiments to investigate the performance of each LLM for assisting with software performance engineering tasks of optimizing the running time of graph algorithm code.